MilkoDeVarona/CICDPipeline/README.md

 # Project Description

 ## Step 1
-### Terraform
+### Create infrastructure (IaC)
-Provision complete virtual data centre on AWS using Terraform as the IaC tool.
+Provision complete virtual data center on AWS using Terraform as the Infrastructure as Code (IaC) tool.
 Create the following resources:
 - VPC
 - Subnets